franklinqin0/blog/docs/algo/remove-duplicates-from-sorted-list.md

 ## Solution

+Let $n$ be the length of the linked list.

 ### Iteration

 As the input list is sorted, we can compare `curr.val` w/ `curr.next.val`.
 If same, skip the duplicate; otherwise, go to `curr.next`.